mjuju13/WD-Seatwork_Coffee-Shop/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - create a website for a coffee shop
-- Whats the purpose
+- Whats the purpose - to build our own functioning multi-page website
-- What are key components
+- What are key components - about the coffee shop, the menus of the shop, and a homepage that should be functioning
 - What technology used and how it is used

 ### Key Components